SXNPYN/CoBreeder_for_GhostWolves/README.md

 detailing the individuals, groups, and the pairwise relatedness between the individuals.
 Please ensure that these files are complete.
 If the pairwise relatedness between two individuals is unknown, marking these cells with 0 will ensure that the individuals are not paired together.

+Note that data can be randomly generated for testing purposes using the script in `tests/data-generation.py`, specifying number of individuals, groups and lower/upper bounds on PR and ghost alleles.

 ### INDIVIDUAL SPECIFICATION FILE: